Ophthalmology Billing Services in Alabama

 Why Alabama Ophthalmology Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and ophthalmology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect ophthalmology procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and ophthalmology practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect ophthalmology procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Ophthalmology billing itself is complex.
 Ophthalmology practices perform high-volumes of diagnostic testing (OCT, visual fields, fundus photography), office procedures (intravitreal injections), and surgery (cataract, glaucoma, retinal).
 Cataract surgery billing includes the procedure, IOL implant, and post-operative visits within the global period.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving ophthalmology practices from Birmingham to Auburn and across Alabama.

 Code